This feature allows you to preview your picture, or one of ours as an example.

-1. Upload your own picture or use one from our gallery.
+1. Upload a picture or choose one of ours.

 All the information you will need will become clear once you start the framing pages.
 Your first decision is to decide whether to use a ‘Mount’ or not. (called a ‘Matt’ in the USA).
 Most items of art or photos fit pretty clearly into either ‘Mounted’ or ‘Unmounted’.

 The unmounted ‘Type’ is basically the frame, glass and backing where you simply measure the height and width of your item.
 As a rule this is where, if you have an oil painting, or acrylic painting, on board, that would normally not have glass, you just choose order a frame and back – see our video.
 Really deep, or thick items, such as ‘Block Canvass’ need something called deep rebate* frames.
 Please note that we will be placing these on the site in due course but there are none on the site at present – again, see our video. *The gap in the wood to take the item.